ME-ICA/tedana/docs/considerations.rst

 A minimum of 3 echoes is required for running the current implementation fo TE-dependent denoising in ``tedana``.
-While there are successful studies that don’t follow this rule, it may be useful to have at least one echo that is earlier and one echo that is later than the TE one would use for single-echo T2* weighted fMRI.
+It may be useful to have at least one echo that is earlier and one echo that is later than the TE one would use for single-echo T2* weighted fMRI.

 .. note::